Designing Tractable Piecewise Affine Policies for Multi-Stage Adjustable Robust Optimization: Numerical Experiments

 \subsection{Demand Covering Instances}

 For the second set of test instances, we consider the robust demand covering problem with non-consumed resources and uncertain demands.
-The problem has various applications, among others in the domains of appointment scheduling, production planning, and dispatching, and is especially relevant for the optimization of service levels.
-Our instances consist of $\numu^l$ locations, $\numu^p$ planning periods and $\numu^e$ execution periods per planning period.
+The problem has various applications, among others in the domains of appointment scheduling, production planning, and dispatching and is especially relevant for the optimization of service levels.
+Our instances consist of $\numu^l$ locations, $\numu^p$ planning periods, and $\numu^e$ execution periods per planning period.
 In each execution period $t$, an uncertain demand $\uscal_{lt}$ has to be covered at each location $l$.
-To do so, the decision maker can buy a fixed number of resources $R$ at a unit cost of $c^R$ in a first stage and then distributes these $R$ resources among the locations at the beginning of each planning period.
+To do so, the decision maker can buy a fixed number of resources $R$ at a unit cost of $c^R$ in the first stage and then distributes these $R$ resources among the locations at the beginning of each planning period.
 If a demand cannot be met with the resources assigned to a location, the decision maker will either delay the demand to the next period or redirect it to another location.
 In either case a fraction $q^d_{tl}\in[0,1]$ or $q^r_{tll'}\in[0,1]$ of the demand is lost.
 Each unit of lost demand causes costs of $c^D$.
-For a detailed problem formulation of the robust demand covering problem with non-consumed resources and uncertain demands as well as for the generation of instances, we refer to Appendix \ref{sec:demand_convering_construction}.
+Mathematically, the robust demand covering problem with non-consumed resources and uncertain demands is given by the robust LP (\ref{eq:demand_covering_problem}), where parameters and variables are summarized in Table \ref{tab:notation}.

+Here Objective (\ref{eq:dem_covering_objective}) minimizes the sum of resource costs and lost demand costs due to delay and relocation.
+Constraints (\ref{eq:dem_covering_constr}) ensure that all demands are fulfilled, delayed, or relocated, and Constraints (\ref{eq:dem_covering_resource}) upper bound the allocated resources in each planning period by the total number of available resources $R$.

 In most real-world applications of the demand covering problem, some of the demand will be revealed before the actual demand occurs, e.g. due to already existing contracts, sign-ups, orders, or due to forecasting.
-To incorporate the increase in knowledge over time we assume an uncertainty vector of the form $\uvec = \uvec^c+\uvec^p+\uvec^e$.
-Here, $\uvec^c$ is constant and known before the first stage decision, $\uvec^p$ is revealed before each planning period and $\uvec^e$ accounts for the short term uncertainties revealed before each execution period.
+To incorporate the increase in knowledge over time, we assume an uncertainty vector of the form $\uvec = \uvec^c+\uvec^p+\uvec^e$.
+Here, $\uvec^c$ is constant and known before the first stage decision, $\uvec^p$ is revealed before each planning period and $\uvec^e$ accounts for the short-term uncertainties revealed before each execution period.
+Specifically, we assume that demands are given by

+where $d_{lt}$ is the base demand for location $l$ in execution period $t$.
+Here the uncertainty vector $(\uvec^p,\uvec^e)$ is taken from one base uncertainty set $\U^{B}$ of dimension $\numu =2\numu^l\numu^p\numu^e$.
+Note, that short-term uncertainties have a less severe effect on demands than uncertainties known in advance.
+The resulting demand uncertainty set